iAMianIANiAM/PrismaTechGauntletv3/working/ChronicleTransitionProtocol.md

 ### 4. New Chronicle Structure
 - **Header**: Standard project header with version number
 - **Current Date**: Explicitly noted current calendar date at the top of the document
+- **Entry Instructions**: Clear instruction at the top mandating that all new entries must be added to the **END** of the chronicle.
+If user provides a date/timestamp, apply it; if not, label the entry "DATE/TIME UNKNOWN".
+Do NOT input your own evaluation of the time.
 - **Migration Summary**: Comprehensive overview of previous chronicle content
 - **Key Completed Components**: List of verified or implemented items
 - **Active Work Streams**: Ongoing development efforts